EgorRudenko/SeminarfachTrafficLights/README.md

 to start:
 $python main.py$

+# Other
-# Some things can be configured by changing values of variables at the top of main.py
+Some things can be configured by changing values of variables at the top of main.py